Reduce waste Measures against waste

 • Around a dozen fewer toners and a longer life for our printers.

-Outgoing bills: The EVVA headquarters currently sends approximately 700 bills/credits daily, with around 60% (420 documents) of them already being digital.
+Outgoing bills: The EVVA headquarters currently sends out around 700 receipts (invoices, order confirmations, etc.) every day, around 65% (= 455 documents) of them already being digital.
 This also reduces paper usage and postage costs, and the bill is received by the recipient on the same day.
-On a yearly basis, this results in around 104,000 fewer paper documents (248 workdays x 420 digital documents) and around 90,000 euros in cost savings [104,000 x (0.81€ minimum postage + 0.06€ envelope & paper)].
-We are also trying to persuade the other 40% of our recipients to switch from a paper to a PDF bill.
+On a yearly basis, this results in approx. 180,000 fewer paper pages (248 working days x 455 digital receipts.
+As the receipts are often multi-page, this results in the higher figure of 180,000 pages) and around 112,000 euros (calculated for 180,000 paper pages, €0.81 minimum postage and €0.06 envelope & paper).
+We are also trying to convince the other 35% of our recipients to switch from a paper invoice to a pdf invoice.

 Incoming bills: In 2021, EVVA automated the incoming bill process at the headquarters.
 93% of bills arrive electronically.
+The remaining 7% are still processed in paper form, as electronic transmission is not possible with the affected suppliers.
 We provide our trading partners with the bills digitally via existing partner portal.
-The remaining 7% are still processed in paper form, as electronic transmission is not possible with the affected suppliers.

 EVVA wants to further reduce its paper usage – see target formulation at the end of this page.